 Switching to Option A

 Once the funding period is over, you can then switch to Death Benefit Option A, and the death benefit goes to a level amount, instead of an increasing amount.
 This will lead to a lower cost of insurance after the funding period.
-At this point you should have significant cash build up in the policy that your client will begin to harvest tax-free, most likely through policy loans.
+At this point your client should have a significant cash build up in the policy that they can begin to harvest tax-free through policy loans.

-Before you run your next illustration, be sure to understand the client's needs so you can choose the right life insurance death benefit option that will produce the best long-term results.
-There are even some revolutionary products available that by its inherent product design lowers costs even further.
+Before you run your next illustration, be sure to understand your client's needs so you can choose the right life insurance death benefit option that will produce the best long-term results.
+There are even some products available that by its inherent product design lowers costs even further.